For New Contributors

 2. If we discover any attempts of spamming or any other malicious behaviour, your account will be blocked permanently.
 No appeal can be made against the decision.

-3. If we find that you are involved in mistranslating a string either intentionally or due to machine translations, or involve in a translation war where you are the adversary, you're account will be blocked temporarily or permanently depending on how abusive your actions were.
+3. If we find that you are involved in mistranslating a string either intentionally or due to machine translations, or involved in a translation war where you are the adversary, you're account will be blocked temporarily or permanently depending on how abusive your actions were.

-4. The use of NSFW is considered an abusive behaviour and if you use such words in a comment in Weblate's App Manager project, you will be blocked temporarily.
+4. The use of NSFW is considered an abusive behaviour, and if you use such words in a comment in Weblate's App Manager project, you will be blocked temporarily.

 Changes to the policies